17 Spectacular places to visit in Malaga (beyond beaches)

 TIP:

-Visiting the Gibralfaro viewpoint during sunrise or sunset is one of the top things to do in Malaga.
+Visiting the Gibralfaro viewpoint during sunrise or sunset is one of the top things to do in this city.

 GOOD TO KNOW:

-Gibralfaro viewpoint is one of the most famous viewpoints in Malaga because many tourists stop here on their way to the Gibralfaro castle.
+Gibralfaro viewpoint is one of the most famous viewpoints because many tourists stop here on their way to the Gibralfaro Castle.
 It is a popular stop to take a little break when walking on foot from the city centre.

 free travel planner for travel around the world quiz